Central Railroad of New Jersey: 20th century

 The merger between the Chesapeake and Ohio Railway and Norfolk and Western Railway proposed in 1965 sought to counter the impending PRR merger with New York Central Railroad merger was to have included CNJ, but the bankruptcy of Penn Central Transportation Company killed that prospect.
 CNJ drafted elaborate plans for reorganization; they came to naught as neighboring railroads collapsed.
 Conrail took over freight operations of the CNJ on April 1, 1976; passenger routes were transferred to the New Jersey Department of Transportation, including the present New Jersey Transit North Jersey Coast Line and Raritan Valley Line.

 In 1961, the Lehigh and New England Railroad was abandoned, and CNJ acquired a few of its branches and organized them as the Lehigh and New England Railroad.
 In 1963, Lehigh Coal & Navigation sold its railroad properties to the RDG, although the lease to the CNJ continued.

 In 1964, the state of New Jersey began subsidizing commuter service, and the tax situation changed in 1967.

 In 1965, CNJ and the Lehigh Valley Railroad consolidated their lines along the Lehigh River in Pennsylvania and portions of each railroad's line were abandoned; the commercial anthracite traffic that had supported both railroads had largely disappeared.
 CNJ operations in Pennsylvania ended March 31, 1972.

 CNJ maintained a small carfloat terminal in The Bronx.
 It was the site of the first successful Class 1 railroad diesel operation.
 Over the years, CNJ maintained an extensive marine operation on New York Bay, including a steamer line to Sandy Hook.

 On April 30, 1967, CNJ's last marine service—the ferry line between Manhattan and CNJ's rail terminal at Jersey City—made its last run, which was also the last day for the terminal itself; the next day CNJ passenger trains began originating and terminating at the PRR station in Newark via the Aldene Connection, where New York City passengers could transfer to either PRR or Port Authority Trans-Hudson (PATH) trains.

 On August 6, 1978, the Bayonne "Scoot" ran for the last time.
-The CRRNJ Newark Bay Bridge would be abandoned and the lift spans demolished in July and August of 1980.
+The CRRNJ Newark Bay Bridge would be abandoned and the lift spans demolished in July and August 1980.